-ALARP Demonstration Hierarchy of Controls: Elimination : Vessels selected meet Class and safety audit requirements.
+ALARP Demonstration Hierarchy of Controls: Elimination: Vessels selected meet Class and safety audit requirements.
 Fuel source used on the survey vessels is MDO/MGO (low persistence in the marine environment).
 Prevention: Marine warnings implemented for all vessels which may utilise the area (AHO, AMSA RCC AusCoast).
 MSS vessels also carry radar, AIS and ARPA to ensure that marine hazards can be identified in a timely manner and have navigation safety devices (Navigation lights, Radio, Foghorns) to warn third party vessels of presence.
 Crews maintain 24/7 watch with STCW95 competencies.
 Survey utilises support/scout vessels to identify possible third party impacts and warn shipping of the hazard.
 Survey area reduced to smallest practicable area.
 Survey duration reduced as far as possible through use of a multiple streamer vessel.
 Reduction: MSS vessel will take avoidance action to minimise serious spatial conflict (i.e. threat of collision) and divert from seismic line or sacrifice cables and divert to prevent collision.
 Mitigation: Current vessel SOPEP available to respond to vessel-based oil spills with response equipment contained on-board.
 Crew are drilled in SOPEP response requirements.
 Personnel also trained in Lightning-specific OPEP requirements.
 NEBA identified that preferred oil spill response strategy is a 'monitoring and surveillance' response (no active intervention) given the degradation and weathering characteristics of the MDO/MGO, the distance offshore and the predicted impacts to environmental sensitivities (refer Appendix B).
-No additional controls can be identified which reduce impacts or risks further (refer to options analysis).
-Compliance with Industry Standards and Codes: National Standard for Domestic Commercial Vessels Guidelines for the Development of Shipboard Oil Pollution Emergency Plans (IMO) National Marine Oil Spill Contingency Plan 2011 (NATPLAN) Comparative Assessment of Options: Limited exploration techniques are available to the oil and gas industry to identify A 'do-nothing' approach (i.e. no survey) does not align with obligations contained in work-plans approved as part of the permit release with the Australian Government.
+No additional controls can be identified which reduce impacts or risks further (refer to to the sensitivities (refer Appendix B).
+Compliance with Industry Standards and Codes: options analysis).
+Code of Environmental Practice (APPEA, 2008) objectives met for offshore geophysical operations.
+National Standard for Domestic Commercial Vessels Guidelines for the Development of Shipboard Oil Pollution Emergency Plans (IMO) National Marine Oil Spill Contingency Plan 2011 (NATELAN) Comparative Assessment of Options: Limited exploration techniques are available to the oil and gas industry to identify hydrocarbon reservoirs.
+Alternate technologies such as marine CSEM (still requires vessel) and satellite imaging technology provide insufficient resolution for defining drilling prospects and are not a viable alternative to seismic surveys.
+Marine vessels are required to undertake MSS activities.
+Technologies are not available to eliminate the use of hydrocarbons as fuel on vessels.
+A 'do-nothing' approach (i.e. no survey) does not align with obligations contained in work-plans approved as part of the permit release with the Australian Government.
 The Lightning MSS area has been designed to cover the most prospective parts of EPP-41 and EPP-42 and minimise the duration of the survey period through a multi-streamer vessel (hence exposure period has been minimised).
-Similar to other vessels transiting the area, the MSS vessels adopts industry-standard navigation warning and safety measures.
-Additional oil industry-standard measures include the use of support/escort vessels to assist in identifying collision hazards and emergency procedures which will allow the MSS vessel to severe cables and divert to avert collision threats.
-The MSS vessel could consider carrying less fuel, however this would result in less endurance capability (hence potentially more port calls, associated fuel consumption in transit activities and increases to survey duration) or increased vessel-to-vessel refuelling which carries a higher spill risk.
+Similar to other vessels transiting the area, the MSS vessels adopts industry-standard measures include the use of support/escort vessels to assist in identifying collision hazards and emergency procedures which will allow the MSS vessel to severe cables and divert to avert collision threats.
+The MSS vessel could consider carrying less fuel, however this would result in less endurance capability (hence potentially more port calls, associated fuel consumption in transit activities an higher spill risk.
 Both options are considered unsuitable from an "additional" risk/impact perspective given the likelihood of vessel collision is remote based upon ASTB marine safety statistics.
 Standard marine industry SOPEPs (or equivalent documents appropriate to Class) will be available on all vessels to mitigate any vessel-based oil spills.
 SOPEP requirements are integrated with Lightning OPEP requirements consistent with the Australian NATPLAN.
 All spill response plans will be tested prior to mobilisation.